Want to hear more from us?

 Cost

 We’ll prefix this section by saying that the initial investment, if made wisely, will likely save you money.
 When you take the cost of bad hires into account (which, as discussed here, can be considerable), spending on valid, reliable psychometric tests should be considered in terms of its value.
-But, that said, good tests don’t always come cheap.
+But, that said, psychometric validity and psychometric reliability don’t always come cheap.
 At a time when HR budgets are likely being constrained, it’s important to consider whether the initial outlay is feasible for the outcomes expected.
 This also makes it vital to identify assessments that are truly valid and reliable.

 Read Next